REAL-TIME POSITIONING VS. MAP DATABASE

 Suit as Motivation

-In the context of the Court cards, Suit represents the motivation that propels a person–or an inner aspect of the self–toward action.
+In the Court cards, Suit represents what is driving a person—or an inner aspect of the self—toward action.
+The outward situation may look the same, but the inner engine can be completely different.

-When Pentacles is the motivation, the impulse is practical and material:
+When Pentacles is the motivation, the impulse is practical and material.

-• They want benefits that support real life—healthcare, retirement, predictable time off, sustainable workload.
+Benefits matter: healthcare, retirement, predictable time off, sustainable workload.

-• They value tangible results: building something reliable that rewards steady effort over time.
+Tangible results matter: building something reliable that rewards steady effort over time.

-When Wands is the motivation, the impulse is creative and forward-moving:
+When Wands is the motivation, the impulse is creative and forward-moving.

-When Cups is the motivation, the impulse is relational and values-aligned:
+When Cups is the motivation, the impulse is relational and values-aligned.

-When Swords is the motivation, the impulse is integrity under pressure:
+When Swords is the motivation, the impulse is integrity under pressure.

 Rank as Level of Development